ivanoats/blog.ivanstorck.com/pages/articles/2014-04-30-how-i-stay-up-to-date-on-rails/index.md

 date: 2016-09-12
 layout: post
 tags: ror, rails, ruby
+description: "Find the top books, videos, newsletters, and other resources to stay up on all news for Ruby and Rails."
 ---
 Find the top books, videos, newsletters, and other resources to stay up on all news for Ruby and Rails.